colintsmith/startup/notes.md

  y - perform a sticky search starting at the current position in the target string.

 ## Rest
-You can use a rest to create like an optional parameter in a function by putting three ... behind it
+You can use a rest to create like an optional parameter in a function by putting three ... behind it.
+It can signify multiple or no parameters

 ## spread
 I am not understanding this one